Parts Of A Website: A Cheat Sheet For Non-Techies

 SEO

-• Is super high quality.
+• Is high quality and genuinely helpful.

-• People share or link to.
+• People actually want to read, share, or link to.

 Google Analytics